Submissions

 7. Rights of Data Subjects

-• Request rectification or erasure of inaccurate or unnecessary data.
+• Request the rectification of inaccurate records or the erasure of unnecessary data.

-• Object to or restrict processing under certain conditions.
+• Object to or request restrictions on data processing under specific legal conditions.

-• Lodge a complaint with a relevant data protection authority.
+• Lodge a formal complaint with their respective national data protection authority.